Notable People

 The phrase "computational thinking" has become broad enough to sound empty, but in Wolfram's case it points to a genuine and continuous project.

 He wants people to think in terms of rules, transformations, symbolic structures, automations, and computable representations.
 So he has also put energy into education, summer schools, explanatory writing, and introductory books.
-The mission is not just to sell tools.
+The mission is larger than selling tools.
 It is to spread a style of mind.

 This is what gives his career coherence.
 Physics, complexity, software, search, language design, education, and speculative fundamental theory can look like separate empires if you list them flatly.
 They look like one project if you see that he keeps asking the same question: what if computation is the deepest general medium for expressing the world?